Expert Aboard: Hebridean Sky Ship Review

 The menu and buffet fare reflect the passenger complement on each unique departure.
 Among the travelers aboard with Leslie was an Indian group, and dinner one night featured all Indian foods; another night featured Filippino fare, cooked with care by the Philippines-based crew.
 I traveled aboard with a Chinese group, and every meal offered at least one Chinese dish.

-Both Leslie and I noted the alternative options available for those who had a special diet or simply wanted something different.
+Alternatives are available for those with a special diet or simply wanting something different.
 When the vegetarian dinner option one night included a food I was allergic to, I asked for a vegetable burger–minutes later I was served a patty of freshly fried vegetables, not simply a pre-made option taken out of the freezer.
-The tailored food offered aboard Hebridean Sky exemplifies how a small ship with an attentive staff can make your experience unique and customized.
+Tailored food like this shows how a small ship with an attentive staff can customize your experience.

 The Crew: A Polished Polar Voyage

-The kitchen and waitstaff, as well as the rest of the Hebridean Sky crew, is polished in every way.
-When they’re not attending to all the details of your multi-course meal, they’re literally polishing brass throughout the ship.
+The Hebridean Sky crew is polished in every way.
+When they’re not serving you, they’re literally polishing brass throughout the ship.
 The bartender always offers your preferred drink, your cabin attendant never stops smiling and remains accessible, the maître d’ ensures you never eat alone (unless you want to) and steers you away from foods he knows don’t jive with your special diet, and the head chef makes regular appearances in the dining room.
 A white tablecloth and fresh flowers greet you at every meal, and coffee/tea, beer, wine and soft drinks flow without a beat.
 Nowhere else have I experienced such high-class service while in my base layers.

 Experienced, Excited Guides